 Overall, users said it was one of the quietest (if not THE quietest) units they’d ever used.
 Full-time woodworkers said that if you don’t use any larger tools, this unit would be more than satisfactory.
 It’s our top quiet recommendation to full-time craft/tradespersons.

 It’s oil lubricated for a longer working life and quieter operation.
 Oil-lubricated motors run cooler, which helps the parts last longer and stay resistant to wear and tear.
 They also have the added benefit of reducing noise.
+That is what makes it the best quiet air compressor by Makita.

 While all oil-lubricated machines have a more involved maintenance routine than oil-less models, we appreciate that Makita have taken several steps to make dealing with the oil less of a chore for you.
 There’s an easy to see sight glass gauge for reading the oil level in the machine, and a simple oil drain valve for you to change out your oil periodically.
 This one also ships with high-end synthetic oil to get you started.